 Bonus: Kubernetes architecture icons for your slides

 No matter what you use for a tool, the Kubernetes project provides an unofficial set of icons to create diagrams of Kubernetes architectures like this example example.
-The icons are available in the Kubernetes community repository, and you can see their use in a slide presentation here.
+The icons are available in the Kubernetes community repository.
 Download them and use them everywhere Kubernetes architecture is designed.